- Health Care, Drugs & Insurance»

 2. Behavioural Treatments:

-Behavioural treatments process help the patients engage in the treatment, it modifies their behaviours and attitudes related to drug abuse and increases healthy life skills.
+The behaviours and attitudes related to drug abuse and increase healthy life skills can be modified by the behavioural treatments.
 These treatments can also enhance the effectiveness of medications and help people stay in treatment longer.

 3. Outpatient Behavioral Treatment: